WhirligigGirl/Whirligig-World/GameData/000_DuckweedUtils/README.md

   * Values: (Low, High)
     * Low: For the given period, generate using the low oblateness branch.
 Always generates a Maclaurin spheroid
     * High: For the given period, generate using the high oblateness branch.
 Generates either a Maclaurin spheroid or Jacobi ellipsoid based on period
 * mass: Mass of the body.
-Optional if both radius and geeASL are provided.
+Optional if geeASL is provided.
   * Used with: oblateMode (PointEquipotential, UniformEquipotential, Blend)
   * Value: (greater than 0)
-* radius: Mass of the body.
-Optional if both mass and geeASL are provided.
-  * Used with: oblateMode (PointEquipotential, UniformEquipotential, Blend)
-  * Value: (greater than 0)
 * geeASL: Surface gravity of the body.
-Optional if both mass and radius are provided.
+Ignored if mass is provided.
   * Used with: oblateMode (PointEquipotential, UniformEquipotential, Blend)
   * Value: (greater than 0)
 * period: Rotational period of the body.
 Used with PointEquipotential, UniformEquipotential, and Blend oblateMode.
   * Used with: oblateMode (PointEquipotential, UniformEquipotential, Blend)
   * Value: (greater than 0)
-* a: The primariy equatorial axis as a ratio of provided radius.
+* a: The primariy equatorial axis as a ratio of body radius.
   * Used with: oblateMode (Blend, CustomEllipsoid)
   * Value: (1 to infinity)
-* b: The secondary equatorial axis as a ratio of provided radius.
+* b: The secondary equatorial axis as a ratio of body radius.
   * Used with: oblateMode (Blend, CustomEllipsoid)
   * Value: (1 to infinity)
-* c: The polar axis as a ratio of provided radius.
+* c: The polar axis as a ratio of body radius.
   * Used with: oblateMode (Blend, CustomEllipsoid)
   * Value: (1 to infinity)